St Peter's Church, Stockport

 St Peter's Church is the second-oldest parish church in the town of Stockport, Greater Manchester, England.
-The church stands in St Peter's Square and is recorded in the National Heritage List for England as a designated Grade II listed building.
-It is an active Anglican parish church in the diocese of Chester, the archdeaconry of Macclesfield and the deanery of Stockport.
+The church stands in St Peter's Square and is recorded in the National Heritage List for England (NHLE) as a designated Grade II listed building.
+It is an active Anglican parish church in the Diocese of Chester, the archdeaconry of Macclesfield and the deanery of Stockport.
 Its benefice was combined with that of St Thomas, Stockport until 30 April 2012.

 History

 The church was built in 1768 at the sole cost of William Wright.
-A gallery was added in 1838 and an apse in 1888–89.
+A gallery was added in 1838 and an apse in 1888–1889.

 Current parish life and services

 St Peter's is an Anglican church that was swept up in the Oxford Movement of the 19th century.
 This tradition is maintained with sung mass with Angelus taking place on Sundays at 10.30am and said mass on Fridays at 12.30pm.
 It is a Forward in Faith parish under the alternative episcopal oversight of Glyn Webster, the Bishop of Beverley.

 At the centre of Stockport, it provides a space for quiet and reflection, being open, along with its café and shop, Tuesday and Friday from 11am to 2pm.
 Every second Saturday of the month, there is a coffee morning and organ recital from 10.00am to 1pm.